How To Look At A House

 Some home inspectors offer a test of the septic system using a fluorescent dye that is flushed down a toilet, followed by a couple of hundred gallons of water flow into the tank, checking for traces of the dye in the ground above the drainfield as evidence of drainfield failure.
 Unfortunately, this is not an accurate or complete test of the system and should not be relied upon to verify that a septic system is healthy and functional.
 The inspectors in Florida that offer this test call it various names, such as “septic loading dye test,” but cannot call it a septic system inspection because it does not meet the state’s standard for an inspection of an existing septic system.

 A septic system inspection can only be done by a Florida-licensed plumber or septic contractor and, because part of the inspection is pumping the tank to verify its capacity and condition, a septic pump truck is necessary.
-You can expect to pay $300 to $500 for the inspection and, of course, you get a pumpout of the tank as part of the deal.
+You can expect to around $500 for the inspection and, of course, you get a pumpout of the tank as part of the deal.
 The report itself is fairly simple and usually only one page.
 Here’s the relevant section of the Florida Administrative Code at 64E-6.001(5):

 The inspection is designed to assess the condition of a system at a particular moment in time.
 The inspection will identify obviously substandard systems, for example systems without drainfields.
 The inspection is not designed to determine precise code compliance, nor provide information to demonstrate that the system will adequately serve the use to be placed upon it by this or any subsequent owner.
 Nothing in this section shall be construed to limit the amount of detail an inspector may provide at their professional discretion.
 Persons allowed to perform work under this section shall be master septic tank contractors, registered septic tank contractors, state-licensed plumbers, and persons certified under Section 381.0101, F.S.
 Department employees are excluded from performing these evaluations.
 Aerobic treatment units and performance-based treatment systems shall not be evaluated using this criteria, but shall be evaluated by the approved maintenance entity which maintains the unit or system.
 Nothing in this section restricts the person having ownership of, control of, or use of an onsite sewage treatment and disposal system from requesting a partial inspection.
 The inspector shall provide the person requesting the inspection a copy of the department Procedure for Voluntary Inspection and Assessment of Existing Systems and written notice of their right to request an inspection based on part or all of the standards.